-It all started 40 years ago for me when I picked up my sisters guitar at age 11 and wrote a song...
+In 1978 at age eleven I picked up my sisters guitar and wrote a song...

 Inspired by bands like The Police, The Beatles, Chic and Rainbow, I quickly became interested in everything to do with bands, from writing and performing, to the technical aspects such as recording and music production.
 I started my own band some months later after getting a few songs together.
 A couple of years went past and I soon taught myself other instruments: bass guitar, drums, keyboards.
 I started recording in a friends studio at 15 with the band I had at the time, and soaked up recording knowledge from the first minute.